Belgium Job Interview Tips

 At the end of the interview thank for an interview and shake hands with everyone present, including the administrative staff.

 Do not forget to write a thank you letter and follow-up by letter, email or phone call.

 Psychological, intelligence, aptitude and psychometric tests are widely used.
 Assessment Centres are becoming increasingly popular, especially amongst financial institutions and industrial companies.

 Other Belgium Job Interview Info

 If your Belgium cover letter and Belgium CV are ready, distribute them to your prospective employers.
-When your Belgium job search have been successful apply for the Belgium visa, Belgium work permit and start preparing for the Belgium job interview.
+When your Belgium job search has been successful apply for the Belgium visa, Belgium work permit and start preparing for the Belgium job interview.
 Follow up the job interview with a thank you letter.
 Employers regard this as an indication of your strong interest in the position.

 Good luck with your Belgium job interview!